OctopusDeploy/docs/docs/deploying-applications/adding-steps.md

 ![](/docs/images/5671696/5866045.png "width=300")

-## Adding a community contributed step templates
+## Adding a community contributed step templates {#Addingsteps-Addingacommunitycontributedsteptemplates}

 The add step page also displays community contributed step templates available to install and add.
 You can search for a specific template or you can browse through the categories.
 Installing a community step template is easy.
 Hover over a step and select Install and add step.
 This will display a pop-up dialog where you can confirm to install and add the step.
 This will take you to the configuration page for the step template.